 XML-less JPA configuration

-With Tapestry, configuring JPA is much simpler than as described in the JPA specification.
+With Tapestry, configuring JPA can be much simpler than described by the JPA specification.
 Tapestry allows you to configure the EntityManagerFactory programmatically, without writing any XML.
-Imagine you want to use JDBC connections managed by the container and provided through JNDI.
+For example, imagine that you want to use JDBC connections managed by the container and provided through JNDI.
 The resulting persistence descriptor might look like this:

 Now let's see how to provide the same configuration without XML.
 The following demonstrates an equivalent JPA configuration.

 In the example above you can see a contribution to the EntityManagerSource service.
 This service is responsible for creating the EntityManagerFactory to be used to create EntityManager.
 When the service is initialized, it parses the persistence.xml file, if available.
 For any persistence unit defined in the XML descriptor a TapestryPersistenceUnitInfo object is created.
 The TapestryPersistenceUnitInfo interface is a mutable extension of the PersistenceUnitInfo interface (defined in the JPA specification) that allows you to configure a persistence unit programmatically.